isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-01-06-post-warm-tidings-in-a-cold-war.md

 The remittance letters in the Koh Seow Chuan Collection demonstrate how family relations were kept alive across long distances.
 The money sent home was put to use for the family’s benefit, while the accompanying letters reinforced the primacy of familial bonds and responsibilities.
 Through correspondence over matters such as marriage, child-rearing and religious practices, and through expressions of longing and concern in the letters, relationships between the migrants in Southeast Asia and family members back home were strengthened.
 Despite the physical divide, these letters helped to keep a sense of culture and tradition alive for migrant sons and daughters in faraway lands.

 <span style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6; display:block; font-size:1rem; line-height:1.5rem;">This is an abridged version of <i>Warm Tidings in a Cold War: Remittance Letters and Family Ties in the Chinese Diaspora, 1950s−1970s</i>, taken from the recently published book <i>Singapore’s Social & Business History Through Paper Ephemera</i> in the Koh Seow Chuan Collection.
-Published by the National Library Singapore,the book is available for reference and loan at the Lee Kong Chian Reference Library and selected public libraries (Call nos.: RSING 338.7095957 SIN and SING 338.7095957 SIN)</span>
+Published by the National Library Singapore,the book is available for reference and loan at the Lee Kong Chian Reference Library and selected public libraries (<a href="http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=202942354">Call nos.: RSING 338.7095957 SIN and SING 338.7095957 SIN</a>)</span>

 <div style="background-color: white;">
 <br>